Man-Chung Tang: Biography

-In 1938, Tang was born in Zhaoqing, Guangdong, China.
+In 1938, Tang was born in Zhaoqing, Guangdong, china, Guangdong, China.
 In 1959, Tang graduated from the Chu Hai College in Hong Kong.
 In 1965, Tang obtained his doctor of engineering degree from Technical University of Darmstadt (TU Darmstadt).

 From 1989 to 1995, Tang was an adjunct professor at the Columbia University Department of Civil Engineering and Engineering Mechanics.

 In 1965, Tang joined the Oberhausen GHH in Western Germany.
 In 1968, Tang worked for the Severud & Associates in New York City, US.
 In 1978, Tang founded for the DRC – an engineering consultancy company.
 In 1983, Tang founded the Contech – an engineering consultancy company, too.
-In 1994, Tang founded the DRC in Chongqing, China, now it's China branch of the T.Y.LIN International.
+In 1994, Tang founded the DRC in Chongqing, China, now its China branch of the T.Y.LIN International.

 Tang also served as the chairman of the American Society of Civil Engineers (ASCE) committee on Cable-Suspended Bridges.
 Tang is a former president of the American Segmental Bridge Institute.